swj1442291549/pydolphot/README.md

 ```
 `index` is the anonymous number of your request.

 All the raw data downloaded will appear in the folder `raw` and remain unchanged.
-Feel free to remove them after the you have reduced the data.
+Feel free to remove them after you have reduced the data.

 ### Run the dolphot
 `dol.py` combine all the procedures into one file
 ```bash
 python $dol/dol.py [-ih] [--force]
 ```
 It will ask you to select one the `drz` fits file as the template.
-If no drizzle is required, any one should work.
+If no drizzle is required, anyone should work.

-If `force` is enable, then it will just pick the first drz it find, which is useful when you want it be automatic.
+If `force` is enabled, then it will just pick the first drz it finds, which is useful when you want it be automatic.
-`-i`, `--info` would print the basic information of this data, including the PI's name (if available), Proposal ID, filters and exposure time.
+`-i`, `--info` would print the basic information of this data, including the PI's name (if available), Proposal ID, filters, and exposure time.

-This file will do `mask`, `split`, `calsky` and `dolphot` automatically and generate the output files `output1`, `output2`, ...
+This file will do `mask`, `split`, `calsky`, and `dolphot` automatically and generate the output files `output1`, `output2`, ...

 After the previous command finishes, we need to combine the output files into a single file
 ```bash